 When and where can I get the vaccine?

-Each county has its own recommendations for who is eligible, where you can get the vaccine, how to sign up and when you can receive it.
+Each county has its own requirements for eligibility, where you can get the vaccine, how to sign up, and when you can receive it.
 Check out ABC10's county-by-county guide for when and where to get a vaccination.